 - NEWSPAPER AGREES TO PAY $3.2 MILLION TO ITS DELIVERY WORKERS ALLEGEDLY MISCLASSIFIED AS INDEPENDENT CONTRACTORS.
 A California federal court granted preliminary approval of $3.2 million class action settlement of state wage and hour claims by nearly 800 newspaper delivery workers suing the publisher of the North County Times, Lee Publications.
 The newspaper carriers alleged they were misclassified as independent contractors and that the publisher engaged in unfair business practices and failed to pay minimum wage and overtime compensation, reimburse for business expenses, and keep accurate pay records.
 The proposed settlement would be allocated as follows: $2.27 million for class members’ claims; an estimated $800,000 in attorneys’ fees; and $36,000 in additional awards to the named plaintiffs.
 A fairness hearing is scheduled for February 2015.
 Dalton v.
 Lee v.
 Lee Publications, No. 308-cv-01072 (S.D.
 Cal.
 October 17, 2014).

 - THREE STRIP CLUBS FARE POORLY IN CLAIMS FOR UNPAID MINIMUM WAGES AND/OR OVERTIME PAY.
-We have been reporting on clubs that classify their exotic dancers as independent contractors for over four years, beginning with our blog post dated October 29, 2010.
+I have been reporting on clubs that classify their exotic dancers as independent contractors for over four years, beginning with my blog post dated October 29, 2010.
 This past month, strip clubs experienced adverse developments in three separate class action independent contractor misclassification lawsuits brought by exotic dancers in Florida, Nevada and New York.
 In each case the dancers had alleged that they had been denied overtime pay or minimum wages.
 Although these three cases below apply only to strip clubs that fail to pay fees to dancers that exceed the minimum wage and/or fail to pay dancers overtime for hours worked over 40 per week, clubs whose dancers work less than 40 hours per week and that pay their dancers more than minimum wage may still have misclassification liability exposure under state wage payment laws barring deductions from the earnings of dancers if they have been misclassified as independent contractors.

 - First, the Supreme Court of Nevada, in a case brought by dancers against the Sapphire Gentlemen’s Club in Las Vegas, reversed a lower state court decision that performers were independent contractors and not employees.
 The performers were not paid by the club; rather their only compensation was derived from patrons’ tips and payments with the club’s “dance dollars,” from which “the club took a cut.”
 As a threshold matter, the court adopted the Fair Labor Standards Act’s economic realities test for determining independent contractor/employee status in the context of Nevada’s minimum wage laws, which the dancers alleged they were not paid.
 The court selected the federal test because it found it was the test most closely fostering the intent of the Nevada Legislature when it passed an amendment that was intended to encompass as many or more entities as the FLSA definition of “employer” under federal law.
 In applying the test, the court chose to reverse the lower court and concluded that the performers were employees and not independent contractors, relying principally on the control exercised by the club by giving the performers little choice but to use “dance dollars” that could only be used for a type of dancing, the manner of which the club dictated.
 Terry v.
 Sapphire Gentlemen’s Club, No. 59214 (Sup.
 Ct.
 Nevada Oct.
 30, 2014).